-Keep in mind that the speed of your Wi-Fi is dependant on the speed of the actual internet connection.
+Keep in mind that the speed of your Wi-Fi is dependent on the speed of the actual internet connection.
 So, test the internet connection speed before proceeding.

 What Makes Your Wi-Fi Slow?

 Firstly, you need to understand that sometimes, the problem with your network is not the Wi-Fi signal, but the internet capacity.
-If you use your Wi-Fi to do too many things at the same time such as streaming on multiple devices, downloading heavy files, and playing games at the same time, your network will move slowly.
+If you use your Wi-Fi to do too many things at the same time, such as streaming to multiple devices, downloading heavy files, and playing games at the same time, your network will move slowly.
 Not all routers are very powerful.
-Some can only work for a few people not a big company with hundreds of employees using various Wi-Fi devices such as printers, security cameras, and fax machines.
+Some can only work for a few people, not a big company with hundreds of employees using various Wi-Fi devices such as printers, security cameras, and fax machines.

 Is there anything in the way?
 Your Wi-Fi signals may be blocked by brick walls, furniture, home appliances, ductwork, and even people.
 If you’re using a 5GHz Wi-Fi network, your connection may be affected by these obstructions.